esperanca/personal_website/src/posts/weeknotes-042.md

 ## Top 3 links

 [Occupational health and safety management — Psychological health and safety at work — Guidelines for managing psychosocial risks](https://www.iso.org/standard/64283.html)
-There is an ISO Standard for psichological safety and I find that fascinating.
+There is an ISO Standard for psychological safety and I find that fascinating.
 It talks about wellbeing at work, psychosocial risks and how to identify hazards and minimize the risks associated with them.
 It's a shame it's under a paywall, but that is why we have Anna's Archive.

 [How to go on an information Diet, by Anne-Laure Le Cunff](https://nesslabs.com/information-diet) "Information is a drug.
 From an evolutionary perspective, it makes sense: the more information our ancestors had, the more likely they were to survive.
 But this is the first time in history that humans have been exposed to such a constant flow of information.
 And in the same way the superabundance of high-calorie foods has led to obesity, this new information overload encourages overconsumption".
 Anne-Laure is so smart!